 Here's what the research says:

-One study, published in 2017, titled Phytochemical analysis and effects on ingestive behaviour of a Caralluma fimbriata extract, female rats were noted to weigh less after being given a carraluma fimbriata supplement (called Slimaluma).
+One study, titled Phytochemical analysis and effects on ingestive behaviour of a Caralluma fimbriata extract, female rats were noted to weigh less after being given a carraluma fimbriata supplement (called Slimaluma).

 In 2013, a study involving 43 people, titled A pilot study investigating the effect of Caralluma fimbriata extract on the risk factors of metabolic syndrome in overweight and obese subjects: a randomised controlled clinical trial researchers noted that 1000 mg Caralluma fimbriata per day, given for 12 weeks, caused a 2.2 inch reduction in waist circumference relative to a placebo as well as decrease in waist to hip ratio.